 Merely 4 hours’ drive from Sydney on the scenic route, Mudgee is a pleasant country town, with a real community feel and a passion for good food and wine.
 My husband and I have been spending weekends in Mudgee for years now.
 It’s an annual ritual although we recently went to Orange, NSW.
-We tried it in all seasons but we especially like it in winter, when it’s cold, and we can cosy up in front of the fire.
+We tried it in all seasons but we especially like it in winter, when it’s cold.
+We can cosy up in front of the fire and enjoy the delicious Mudgee wines.
 Here are 6 reasons to escape to the Mudgee wineries.

 When you’re almost at Bathurst, take the road towards Sofala and Hill End.
 It’s a bit of a detour, but definitely worth it.
 Sofala and Hill End are former mining towns and regain some of their history.
 It’s a nice drive through the bush, and the road is sealed.

-The Mudgee wineries offer a perfect excuse for a relaxing getaway and provide lovely scenery around the countryside.
+Wineries in Mudgee offer a perfect excuse for a relaxing getaway and provide lovely scenery around the countryside.
 Mudgee has been a wine country since 1850 and produces some great wines.
-Every year, there are a few newcomers so it’s great to see who’s new in town.
+Mudgee vineyards seem to change hands every so often and we’ve been discovering new places every year.
 We have been visiting them for years and here are our favourites:

 Located on a hill, Lowe Wines is housed in a large shed and offers some great views.
 The food offering is simple and designed to accompany the wines.
 Try their wine tasting platters and enjoy a great relaxing lunch.
 Lowe is a winery and a working farm and is one of the few wineries where the winemaker is usually around.
 They’ve also opened a restaurant: The Zin House.